pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`shape_list_demo_2`

-This code creates a grid of squares on the screen using buffered rectangles in the Arcade library.
-Each square has a specified width, height, and spacing.
-The `MyGame` class defines the window properties and handles drawing the squares.
-The setup method initializes the shape list with filled rectangles, and the on_draw method renders the rectangles on the screen.
-The main function sets up the game window and runs the application.
+This code demonstrates the concept of using buffered rectangles to efficiently draw a grid of squares on the screen in an Arcade application.
+By creating the rectangle shapes beforehand and then appending them to a shape list, the drawing process becomes faster compared to loading vertices and colors for each square individually.
+This technique optimizes the rendering performance by reducing redundant operations when drawing multiple shapes on the screen.

 shape_list_demo_3.py
 --------------------